nathanielcastillo/Cyclistic-Case-Study/README.md

 # Introduction

 sdfsdfsdef
 Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, your team wants to
+Therefore, your team wants tosdfsdfsdfsdfsdfsdf